telco-vision/ocs-api/doc/v1/API.md

 - Multi IMSI
 - Activation code

-In the answer you will get latitude and longitude, accuracy in meters, and datetime for which we have information about subscriber location.
+In the answer you will get latitude and longitude, accuracy in meters, and date and time (UTC+0) of our last known location (last time the subscriber was "seen" by our system).
+The accuracy is the estimated median error in meters, i.e. the radius in a circle with 50% confidence level

-### 2.18.1 By subscriber ID
+### 2.17.1 By subscriber ID
 #### Request
 ```json
 {